 - Has a doctor diagnosed or treated you within the last three months?
 Recent medical treatment puts you one step closer to approval for Oregon disability benefits.
 If not, you must undergo a Disability Determination Services (DDS) exam to confirm you’re truly unable to work.

 - Are you aged 18-64 and not getting any Social Security benefits?
 The SSDI program pays Oregon disability to working-age applicants only.
-Once you turn 65, SSDI automatically converts into regular Social Security retirement.
+Once you reach your full retirement age (FRA), SSDI automatically converts into regular Social Security.

 If you said “no” at least once, don’t give up!
 You may still be eligible for Oregon disability benefits from the federal SSI program.